Injured by Dangerous or Defective Drugs?

 Prescription drugs should help you, not hurt you.
 That is why the U.S. Food and Drug Administration (FDA) requires all pharmaceutical companies to test new drugs to ensure they are safe.
 However, many drugs approved by the FDA are later determined to have harmful side effects, be insufficiently labeled or contain drug defects.
 Doctors also may make prescription errors either due to negligence or poor labeling.
 In either case, serious injuries, illnesses or even wrongful death could result from these dangerous drugs.
 The FDA does routinely issue drug recalls when medications pose a risk to patients.
 Still, these recalls only happen after many people have already sustained injuries, and may not prevent all future harm.

 In 2016, the FDA approved a total of 78 medications for sale in the United States.
 Yet, that same year the FDA issued recalls for more than 35 pharmaceutical products, from antidepressants to eye care products, because of dangerous defects.
 If you were hurt by bad medication, you may be able to collect compensation through a product liability lawsuit against the manufacturer.
 However, these kinds of lawsuits are complex.
-A North Carolina pharmaceutical litigation lawyer from Riddle & Brantley, LLP can assist you in filing your claim, and can defend your rights at the negotiating table or in the courtroom.
+A North Carolina pharmaceutical litigation lawyer from Riddle & Brantley can assist you in filing your claim and can defend your rights at the negotiating table or in the courtroom.
 We can also give you information about any class action lawsuits or multi-district litigation you may be able to join.
 For timely information about defective drugs and ongoing class actions, check the resources provided by DrugWatcher.

 What Serious Side Effects Often Result from Defective Medication?